 Occupations and Workforce

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Roanoke is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Roanoke isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Roanoke are a mix of both white- and blue-collar jobs.
 Overall, Roanoke is a city of sales and office workers, professionals and service providers.
-There are especially a lot of people living in Roanoke who work in office and administrative support (18.52%), sales jobs (8.38%) and management occupations (7.56%).
+There are especially a lot of people living in Roanoke who work in office and administrative support (20.17%), sales jobs (14.24%) and management occupations (7.55%).

 Also of interest is that Roanoke has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, Roanoke is also a city of artists.
 Roanoke has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Roanoke’s character.